team-telnyx/telnyx-java/docs/PhoneNumberConfigurationsApi.md

         String filterBillingGroupId = "62e4bf2e-c278-4282-b524-488d9c9c43b2"; // String | Filter by the billing_group_id associated with phone numbers.
 To filter to only phone numbers that have no billing group associated them, set the value of this filter to the string 'null'.
         String filterEmergencyAddressId = "9102160989215728032"; // String | Filter by the emergency_address_id associated with phone numbers.
 To filter only phone numbers that have no emergency address associated with them, set the value of this filter to the string 'null'.
         String filterCustomerReference = "filterCustomerReference_example"; // String | Filter numbers via the customer_reference set.
+        String filterNumberTypeEq = "local"; // String | Filter phone numbers by phone number type.
+        String filterSource = "ported"; // String | Filter phone numbers by their source.
+Use 'ported' for numbers ported from other carriers, or 'purchased' for numbers bought directly from Telnyx.
         String sort = "purchased_at"; // String | Specifies the sort order for results.
 If not given, results are sorted by created_at in descending order. try {
             ListPhoneNumbersResponse result = api.listPhoneNumbers()